cmarvaz/cmarvaz.github.io/_pages/about.md

  -->

 <div style="text-align: justify">
-I am Assistant Astronomer at the NSF National Optical-Infrared Astronomy Research Laboratory (<a href="https://noirlab.edu/science/"> NSF NOIRLab </a> ).
-I work in the US National Gemini Office (<a href="https://noirlab.edu/science/programs/csdc/usngo"> US NGO </a>), which is a group within the Community Science and Data Center (<a href="https://noirlab.edu/science/programs/csdc/"> CSDC </a>) at the NOIRLab.
+I am Assistant Astronomer at the NSF National Optical-Infrared Astronomy Research Laboratory (<a href="https://noirlab.edu/science/">NSF NOIRLab</a> ).
+I work in the US National Gemini Office (<a href="https://noirlab.edu/science/programs/csdc/usngo">US NGO</a>), which is a group within the Community Science and Data Center (<a href="https://noirlab.edu/science/programs/csdc/">CSDC</a>) at the NOIRLab.
 <p></p>
 </div>